 What are the different types of dermatitis?

 The main types of dermatitis include:

-- Atopic dermatitis – some children are born with a tendency to develop this ongoing (chronic) form of dermatitis.
-Atopic dermatitis is commonly known as eczema.
+- atopic dermatitis – some children are born with a tendency to develop this ongoing (chronic) form of dermatitis.
+Atopic dermatitis is also commonly known as eczema.

 Atopic dermatitis (eczema)

 Atopic dermatitis (also known as eczema) tends to affect the face and skin creases of about 15% of infants and young children.
-The affected areas (e.g: behind the knee, inside the elbow) tend to be very dry and itchy.
-Scratching is a common problem – it can lead to further itchiness, broken skin and skin infections.
+Commonly affected areas are behind the knee and inside the elbow.These areas tend to be very dry and itchy.
+Scratching is a common problem, and it can lead to further itchiness, broken skin and skin infections.

 Atopic dermatitis is often made worse by:

 - hot conditions (such as warm weather and hot baths)